OpenGeoVis/PVGeo/docs/Getting-Started.md

 There is also a detailed page on how to easily start making your own macros/scripts.
 From the people that I have talked to, there tends to be quite a steep learning curve with ParaView scripting, so we want to compile our knowledge into one place for others to gain tips, tricks, and advice to start making their own macros.

+!!! info
-Remember, if you have an idea for a macro, plugin, or would like to see how we would address a geoscientific visualization problem with ParaView, please post your thoughts on the [issues page](https://github.com/banesullivan/ParaViewGeophysics/issues).
+    If you have an idea for a macro, plugin, or would like to see how we would address a geoscientific visualization problem with ParaView, please post your thoughts on the [issues page](https://github.com/banesullivan/ParaViewGeophysics/issues).